ory/docs/docs/kratos/guides/retrieve-social-sign-in-access-refresh-id-token.md

 :::note

 Please be aware that these tokens are only set when an identity sign ups with, or links a new Social Sign In provider.
-They'ren't updated when an identity signs in!
+They aren't updated when an identity signs in!

 :::